This post may contain affiliate links. Please read our disclosure policy.

 • Cornstarch – to thicken up the sauce

-How to make this stir fry
+How to make turkey stir fry

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.